Vital wheat gluten is a savior for vegan athletes and bodybuilders, as long as they aren’t gluten intolerant or have a wheat allergy.

 The whole concept of a complete protein is a bit of a mess, since you don’t need to consider foods in isolation in most cases.

-But, if you only ate seitan, or use it as a primary protein source, it’s pretty clear that you’ll easily get enough of all essential amino acids.
+But, if you only ate vital wheat gluten, or use it as a primary protein source, it’s pretty clear that most people won’t get enough of all essential amino acids.

 You may also enjoy my comparison of seitan vs tofu vs tempeh, where we put the three plant-based protein sources head-to-head.